What is Statistics?

 Scope of Statistics

-The following are the main functions of statistics:
+The following are the main scope of statistics:

 For example, using statistical techniques a firm can know the tastes and preferences of the consumers and decide to make its product accordingly.